kotamorishi/kotamorishi/README.md

 https://www.youtube.com/channel/UCsgQtIeFObrixeJIYBCi5VQ

 Mainly I store example of "How to use sensor".
-This repos are basically one-off code (disposable code) that I made just for the purpose of being able to do something like this with that video, so it's not very pretty.
+This repos are basically one-off code (disposable code) that I made just for the purpose.

 **If you find bugs, please send me a pull request. **